jonCroatanUto/shopSeracher_back/README.md

 npm install
 ```

-- run the app with the comand :
+- run the server side app with the comand :

 ```
 npm start